MADH95/SigilArtFix/README.md

 # SigilArtFix

 ## Thanks
-Huge thanks to LavaErrorDoggo & Blind, the Bound Dragon on discord for the Artwork! <3
+Huge thanks to LavaErrorDoggo & Blind, the Bound Demon on discord for the Artwork! <3

 ## Sigils Fixed
 Currently Added art for: